maciejhirsz/logos/book/src/attributes/logos.md

 By default, **Logos**'s lexer will accept `&str` as input, unless any of the pattern literals match a non utf-8 bytes sequence.
 In this case, it will fall back to `&[u8]`.
 You can override this behavior by forcing one of the two source types.
-You can also specify any custom time that implements [`Source`](https://docs.rs/logos/latest/logos/source/trait.Source.html).
+You can also specify any custom type that implements [`Source`](https://docs.rs/logos/latest/logos/source/trait.Source.html).